 What is an Ultrasound?

-You will be asked to sit or lie on the examination bed with the area to be examined exposed.
-A gel will be applied to the skin, which can be easily wiped off after the examination.
+You will be requested to either sit or lie on the examination bed, exposing the area to be examined.
+A gel will be applied to the skin, and it is easily wiped off after the examination.

-The sonographer will then place the transducer onto the area using gentle pressure.
-The transducer is moved across the area with a sliding and rotating action to allow the image to project onto the screen.
-The sonographer takes still photographs from the moving images on the screen.
+Following this, the sonographer will gently place the transducer onto the area, applying slight pressure.
+The transducer is then moved across the area using a sliding and rotating motion to project the image onto the screen.
+The sonographer captures still photographs from the dynamic images on the screen.

-Ultrasound appointment time vary depending on the area being examined.
-Our reception staff will be able to give you an approximate time when you are booking your appointment.
+The duration of an ultrasound appointment varies depending on the area being examined.
+Our reception staff will provide you with an approximate time when you schedule your appointment.

 What do you need to bring to your appointment?